 - izi.TRAVEL offers another API that may come in handy.
 It enriches the app with city guides and stories along the routes.

 - As always, we recommend you to use Braintree or Stripe for handling in-app payments.

 - Google Maps API is the easiest way to integrate a map into your app.

 You, guys, could already get used that we provide you with an estimate of both BackEnd and FrontEnd parts.
-This time we decided to omit BackEnd part since it may significantly change depending on the concept you choose.
+This time we decided to omit the BackEnd part since it may significantly change depending on the concept you choose.

-Case study: Hotellook, Hotels.com
+🔎 Case Study: Hotellook, Hotels.com